 We’re all about bang for your buck here at Curiocity.
 And whether that’s grabbing a bite to eat or looking for the best places to go for a run in Vancouver, we stick by it.
 After all, we live in one of the prettiest (and healthiest) cities in North America, so it’s no surprise that you can see some truly incredible stuff on your weekly jog.
 Or whatever you get up to.

-Here are the 10 best places to go for a run in Vancouver.
+Without further ado, here are 12 of the most scenic places to go on a run in and around Vancouver.

 Right alongside Queen E is Vancouver’s most famous park for, well, just about anything.
 The main attraction here is the Vancouver Seawall.
 But, Stanley Park also has a variety of trails cutting through it, which means you don’t have to commit to the full (and admittedly pretty tiring) outer loop.